 If the image doesn't look right or your audio isn't working, you can get help by pressing the ?
 Help button on the projector or remote control.
 The following choices are available:

-- No signal or image appears on the screen
+- Problems with image

 - Problems with sound

+- Problems with [Source Search]

 - Language change

 Follow these steps to get help:

 1. Press the ?
 Help button on the remote control or projector.
 You see the help menu.